 The FRC’s annual inspection results consistently identify impairment as a top-five area of deficiency.
 In its 2023 thematic review on accounting estimates, the AFM devoted an entire section to goodwill impairment testing, noting that in a significant proportion of reviewed files, the auditor accepted management’s model without independently assessing the reasonableness of key assumptions.
 PCAOB inspection observations in 2023 raised similar concerns about auditors failing to test the completeness of impairment indicators.

 This isn’t a niche topic.
-For any client that has made an acquisition in the past decade and carries goodwill on the balance sheet, impairment testing is likely the highest-risk estimate in the financial statements.
+For any client that has made an acquisition in the past decade and carries goodwill on the balance sheet, impairment testing is likely the highest-risk estimate in the FS.
+In our experience, the IAS 36.12 indicator review has also become a tick box exercise on most files: half a page listing “no significant decline in market capitalisation, no adverse legal changes” and so on, with nothing behind it.
 It deserves more than a recalculation of management’s spreadsheet.

 Cash-generating unit identification under IAS 36.66